icon-project/multisig-wallet/README.md

 #### revokeTransaction

 Revokes confirmation of a transaction corresponding to the `_transactionId`.
 Only already confirmed wallet owners can revoke their own confirmation of a transaction.
 Wallet owners can't revoke others' confirmation.
+This method is only valid for pending transaction.

 ```python
 @external